Explainer: When will COVID-19 vaccines be generally available in the U.S.?

 Most vaccines in development will require two doses per person.

 The CDC anticipates that 35 million to 45 million doses of vaccines from the first two companies to receive authorization will be available in the United States by the end of this year.
-The current front runners are Pfizer Inc PFE.N and Moderna Inc MRNA.O.
+The current front runners are Pfizer Inc and Moderna Inc.

 Drugmakers have been more ambitious with their calculations.
-AstraZeneca Plc AZN.L has said it could deliver as many as 300 million doses of its experimental vaccine in the United States by as early as October.
-Pfizer and German partner BioNTech SE 22UAy.F have said they expect to have 100 million doses available worldwide by the end of 2020, but did not specify how much of that was earmarked for the United States.
-Moderna has said it is on track to make between 500 million and 1 billion doses a year beginning in 2021.
+AstraZeneca Plc has said it could deliver as many as 300 million doses of its experimental vaccine in the United States by as early as October.
+Pfizer and German partner BioNTech SE have said they expect to have 100 million doses available worldwide by the end of 2020, but did not specify how much of that was earmarked for the United States.
+Moderna on Friday said it is on track to make around 20 million doses by the end of the year and between 500 million and 1 billion doses a year beginning in 2021.

 Obtaining enough doses to inoculate everyone in the United States will likely take until later in 2021.
 CDC Director Robert Redfield told a congressional hearing on Wednesday that vaccines may not be widely available to everyone in the United States until the second or third quarter of next year.